 Chorley

 § This page gives an overview of the Chorley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Chorley, in central Lancashire, is surrounded by countryside and moorland, with the West Pennine Moors to the east.
 The town centre has a traditional market, Astley Hall and Park, and modern shopping areas.
 Villages such as Adlington and Coppull add local charm, while Yarrow Valley Country Park and Rivington offer woodlands, reservoirs, and scenic trails.
 Chorley balances rural landscapes with a lively market town atmosphere.

-The administrative boundary of Chorley can be viewed on OpenStreetMap: District Boundary of Chorley.
+The administrative boundary of Chorley can also be viewed on OpenStreetMap: District Boundary of Chorley.

 Key Facts about Chorley